cardfaux/JavaScriptObjectMethods-This/ReadMe.md

 *But if i execute the function by running person.printBio() "THIS" refers to the object.
 If there is a dot with somthing to the left and then on the right*
 *you atre executing the function "THIS" will be sit to that thing on the left.
 If nothing is to the left or we call the function by running theFuncytion()*
 *"THIS" will be sit to global execution scope the window*

+# Arrow Functions And This

+**Arrow Function DO NOT get their own version of THIS**

+*On line 59 where i console.log "THIS" inside of an arrow function.
+If I run person.laugh() "THIS" refers to the Window object.
+If i run person.printBio()*
+*"THIS" refers to the object itself.
+So with an arrow function "THIS" value is unchanged and still the window object as it is with sayHi()*